SomePogProgrammer/VSCExtension-Setup/README.md

 *Still don't understand?
 Contact me at my [buisness email](mailto:quincy.m.dack@gmail.com).
 (Please ensure the email subject has this module name in it.)*

 # License
-This project is licensed under the MIT License.
-You are free to use and modify the code, but please do not claim it as your own.
+This project is licensed under an edited MIT License.
+You are free to use and modify the code (not sell it).
 For any inquiries, feel free to contact the author.
 ---------------

 For any additional information, issues, or feature requests, please open an issue on the GitHub repository.